Everyone knows that some items are completely prohibited on planes and in luggage, like flammables and explosives.

 Your primary goal is to safely pack your knives so that when the TSA inspectors screen them, they don’t have to open your bag to see if the blade is safely secured.
 If your bag is checked and the knife is packed unsafely, your knife will get confiscated.
 (Possibly even a lawsuit: “I was just doing my job when suddenly I cut myself upon an open blade”)

 - Some people pack their knives in a safe metal or wooden container, locked with a TSA friendly lock;

 - If you don’t have a container, I’d recommend taping the sharp side of the blade with scotch or duct tape, so that nobody can get cut;

 - If you carry boots or shoes, you can wrap your knife in socks or underwear and stuff the contents in your boots;

 - Create a DIY container: Cut out two pieces of cardboard, put your knife between them and tape the two pieces together with scotch.

-It’s well known that there are many corrupted TSA agents who are on the lookout for easy-to-steal items that are highly priced, like knives or perfumes.
+It’s well known that there are many corrupted TSA agents who are on the lookout for easy-to-steal items that are highly-priced, like knives or perfumes.
 Although I’ve never had anything stolen from my bag, most people who travel frequently have.
-And you basically can’t do anything about it, as most of the times airlines won’t take responsibility.
+And you basically can’t do anything about it, as most commonly, airlines won’t take responsibility.

 So how do you combat the theft of your precious knives?
 First of all, never pack knives that you’re afraid to lose or are irreplaceable, as with anything that you pack in your checked luggage.
 If your knife is valued over a hundred dollars, I’d recommend purchasing separate insurance for the contents of your bag.